YPEJ series frequency conversion speed regulation electromagnetic braking three-phase asynchronous motor

 3. The release device is external, and manual release is flexible and convenient;

-5. The motor's installation dimensions and power ratings fully comply with JB/T6456 industrial standard and IEC-72 international standard;
+5. The installation dimensions and power levels of the motor fully comply with the JB/T6456 industry standard and the IEC-72 international standard;

-6. The 71 motor casing is aluminum alloy, the 80-160 motor casing is aluminum alloy or cast iron, and motor casings of 180 and above are cast iron.
+6. The outer casing of the 71 motor is made of aluminum alloy, the outer casing of the 80~160 motor is made of aluminum alloy or cast iron, and the outer casing of the 180 and above motors is made of cast iron.

 Operating Conditions